RogerVFbr/MySQLAccess/README.md

 - For other IDEs, please search the web for instructions.

 ## Installation
-Just copy the MySQLAccess class to your project and import accordingly.
+Just copy the 'mysqlaccess' package to your project and import 'MySQLAccess'.

 ## Usage - Preparation
 This section will explain each of the steps to instantiate and get started with using the module.